Kingdom Hearts: Story

-In the first Kingdom Hearts, the story begins with a boy named Sora who is separated from his friends, Riku and Kairi, when their home Destiny Islands is consumed by dark beings called Heartless.
-During the encounter, Sora gains a Keyblade weapon that allows him to defeat the creatures.
-However, a storm of darkness transports Sora to a new world, Traverse Town, where he meets Donald Duck and Goofy, two Disney Castle emissaries seeking their missing king and the Keyblade wielder.
-The three band together to search for their companions and travel to various worlds defeating Heartless.
-During their travels, they encounter a group of Disney villains led by Maleficent, who enlists Riku's aid in seeking seven Princesses of Heart whose power can open the titular Kingdom Hearts, the heart of all worlds.
-After the trio defeat Maleficent, Sora sacrifices himself to revive Kairi, whose heart was separated from her body and had resided inside him.
-Sora is transformed into a Shadow Heartless, but Kairi is able to restore him to his human form, and they learn that a sentient Heartless, Ansem, has possessed Riku and attempts to open Kingdom Hearts.
-Though Sora defeats Ansem, he is forced to trap Riku and King Mickey in the Realm of Darkness, but resolves to find them.
+A boy named Sora is separated from his friends Riku and Kairi when dark beings called Heartless consume their home, Destiny Islands.
+Sora gains a Keyblade that lets him fight the Heartless, but a storm of darkness transports him to Traverse Town.
+There he meets Donald Duck and Goofy, who were sent by their missing king Mickey to find the Keyblade wielder.
+Together they travel to various worlds, battling Heartless and defeating Disney villains led by Maleficent.
+She recruits Riku to help gather the seven Princesses of Heart, whose power can access Kingdom Hearts, the heart of all worlds.
+After defeating Maleficent, Sora learns Kairi's heart has been residing inside him and sacrifices himself to revive her, becoming a Heartless, but Kairi restores him to his human form.
+The group discovers that a powerful Heartless named Ansem has possessed Riku and seeks Kingdom Hearts.
+Sora defeats Ansem but must leave Riku and Mickey in the Realm of Darkness while Kairi returns to the restored Destiny Islands, and Sora resolves to save his friends.

-In Kingdom Hearts: Chain of Memories, Sora's search for Riku and Mickey leads his group to Castle Oblivion, a fortress controlled by a mysterious group of Nobodies called Organization XIII.
-One member of the group, Marluxia, forces Naminé to alter the group's memories for his agenda.
-After Marluxia's defeat, Naminé places the three in a year-long sleep to restore their memories and forget their experience in Castle Oblivion.
-While Sora ventures through Castle Oblivion, Riku ends up in the castle's basement and ascends the levels with Mickey's aid while dealing with a Replica of himself.
-Finding Sora comatose, Riku joins the mysterious DiZ to help Naminé keep Sora safe.
-In Kingdom Hearts 358/2 Days, unexpected events forces Riku to capture Roxas—Sora's Nobody and a member of Organization XIII —after he was forced to defeat and absorb Xion, a Replica of Sora in Kairi's image.
+Their search leads them to Castle Oblivion, a fortress controlled by a group of Nobodies named Organization XIII.
+One member, Marluxia, forces the sorceress Naminé to alter the group's memories.
+After Marluxia's defeat, Naminé puts them in a year-long sleep to restore their memories.
+Meanwhile, Riku, aided by Mickey, ascends the castle and joins a man named DiZ to protect Sora.
+Unexpected events force Riku to capture Roxas—Sora's Nobody born when he sacrificed himself, and an Organization XIII member—after Roxas defeats Xion, a Replica of Sora in Kairi's image.